AAM77/static-listings-challenge-frontend/src/planning-notes.md

     - [] Add the background image (bg-header-desktop)

   - [] Loop through jobs and add a job card component for each.
-    -
+    - [] Add a JobListings container to hold all job listings.
+      - [] Each Job listing should be represented by a JobCard component.
         - [] Use two components for each job card to add two sections the desired info.
           - [] for Desktop, side-by-side?
           - [] for Mobile, top-and-bottom with a divider?

           - [] (left or top) JobInfoSection holds the company's logo image (circular)
           - [] (right or bottom) JobCategorySection hold details for each of the categories.
             - [] Each of these categories might need to be a mini component as well.
-  -